ut-biomet/breedSimulatR/README.md

 </ul>

-`breedSimulatR` package or its devellopment required the following R
+`breedSimulatR` package or its development required the following R
 packages:

 <ul>